 Distance Learning Courses

 Policies vary from college to college and major to major.
 Students are strongly advised to investigate these policies before taking a distance learning course to be sure credit can be applied to the requirement that needs to be satisfied.
-The Mathematics Department will consider a distance-learning course for transfer credit only if it is taken during the summer or winter break (not overlapping the fall or spring term), and the final exam must be proctored on campus by the department running the program, rather than by a proctor agreed upon by the student and the program.
+The Mathematics Department will consider a distance-learning course for transfer credit only if it is taken during the summer or winter break (not overlapping the fall or spring term) or while the student is on leave from Cornell, and the final exam must be proctored on campus by the department running the program, rather than by a proctor agreed upon by the student and the program.

 Student Procedure for Requesting Transfer Credit